Being a vegetarian in China can be difficult, there’s no way to sugar-coat it.

 You really should think about going on a vegetarian food tour, especially if you have zero knowledge of Mandarin.

-You’ll find vegetarian and even vegan food tours in Shanghai, Beijing, Hangzhou, and other large cities these days.
+You’ll find vegetarian food tours (like these ones from EasyTourChina) in all the popular tourist cities.
 So you might as well take advantage of them.

-Doing one of these tours will not only give you a glimpse of the foods you should be looking for, but teach you some of the tips and tricks for getting by as a vegetarian in China.
+Doing a vegetarian food tour in China will not only mean you get to eat some amazing food, but teach you some of the tips and tricks for getting by as a vegetarian in the country.